 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
-The presence of contaminants does not necessarily indicate that water poses a risk.
-More information about contaminants and potential health effects can be otained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at (800) 426-4791.
-The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
-As water travels over the surface of the land or through the ground, it dissolves naturally occuring minerals, and in some cases, radioactive material, and can pick up substances resulting from the presence of animals or human activity.
-Contaminants that may be persent in source water include:
+The presence of contaminants does not contaminants.
+The presence of contaminants does not necessarily inclinate that water poses a risk.
+More information about contaminants and potential health effects can be otained by calling the Environmental Protection Agency's Safe Drinking Water Holline at 18000 4264-479.
+The sources of drinking water Holline at 8000 4264-479.
+The sources of drinking water the total table and the safe of the

-- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban stormwater runoff, industrial or domestic watewater discharges, oil and gas production, mining, or farming. - Pesticides and herbicides, which may come from a variety of sources such as agricultural, urban stormwater runoff, and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, can also come from gas stations, urban stormwater runoff, and septic systems. - Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.
+- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban stormwater runoff, industrial or domestic watewater discharges, oil and gas production, mining, or farming. - Pesticides and herbicides, which may come from a variety of sources such as agricultural, urban stormwater rupoff, and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, can also come from gas stations, urban stormwater runoff, and septic systems. - Radioactive contaminants, which can be naturally occuring or be the result of oil and gas production and mining activities